Questions that members frequently ask are addressed in the following FAQs:

 Do I need to send continuing competence accomplishments to the College?

 Why should I complete the Self-Assessment Tool?
-I’m already competent.
+I’m already competent in my practice.

 Learning is an ongoing process.
 By completing the self-assessment you will be able to assess your strengths and identify the areas that you can enhance.
 This will enable you to develop a learning plan based on your personal learning needs.
 By developing your own plan, you have a greater chance of attaining the goals you have set for yourself.